-This year marks the eleventh anniversary of the Transatlantic Trends surveys, which started in 2002 as World Views.
-Over more than a decade, Transatlantic Trendshas become the preeminent source of U.S. and European public opinion on a host of transatlantic issues, including common foreign policy challenges, support for NATO, the economy, and the rise of other world powers.
-The data provided by the surveys have become an invaluable tool for policymakers, the media, think tanks, and academics who have an impact on foreign policy decisions within their respective countries.
-In addition to producing original research, the survey’s goal is also to foster debate on the strategic policy goals, objectives, and values of the United States and Europe as members of the transatlantic community.
+This is the twelfth Transatlantic Trends survey; it started in 2002 as World Views.
+Over more than a decade, Transatlantic Trends has become the preeminent source of U.S. and European public opinion on a host of transatlantic issues, including foreign policy challenges, support for NATO, the economy, and the rise of other world powers.
+The data provided by the survey have become an invaluable tool for policymakers, the media, think tanks, and academics.
+In addition to producing original research, the survey’s goal is also to foster debate on the strategic policy goals, objectives and values of the United States and Europe as members of the transatlantic community.

 President, German Marshall Fund of the United States

 Key Findings from previous surveys can be found in the Data Archive.

 Transatlantic Trends is a comprehensive annual survey of American and European public opinion.

 For More Information, Please Contact: